schultek/super_annotations/README.md

 The most used way is to modify the library using `output.body.add()` or `output.body.addAll()`.
 For a list of all supported declarations, check out the [api reference](https://pub.dev/documentation/code_builder/latest/) of the code_builder package.

+### Available Annotations

+Currently there are three types of annotation classes available.

+- **ClassAnnotation**: Extend this class to create a custom annotation for class declarations
+- **EnumAnnotation**: Extend this class to create a custom annotation for enum declarations
+- **FunctionAnnotation**: Extend this class to create a custom annotation for top-level functions

+Have a look at [this example](https://github.com/schultek/super_annotations/tree/main/examples/annotations_example) to see them in action.

 ### Generation hooks

 With custom annotations, you have the possibility to generate code for each annotated class.